 The Tennessee Tech Military and Veterans Affairs Office will assist you thru the entire enrollment process, to include applying to the University, evaluating joint service credits, questions with the FAFSA, academic counseling and more.

 Remember, you need to be aware of the deadlines each semester.
-These deadlines relate to registering for classes, your ability to qualify for financial aid — and missing a deadline can mean that your financial aid disbursements are delayed or classes being purged.
+These deadlines relate to registering for classes and your ability to qualify for financial aid.
+Missing a deadline can mean that your financial aid disbursements are delayed or your classes are purged.

 For the dates of when our semesters begin, fee payment due dates, enrollment confirmation deadlines, etc. please look at the Tennessee Tech University Calendar.

 Your financial aid checklist is below.